manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

      Get-InstalledModule -Name SqlServer
      ```

 1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.4.63 or later.
-You need install Bicep and ensure it can be invoked from PowerShell.
+You need to install Bicep and ensure it can be invoked from PowerShell.
 The recommended way to achieve that is to [install Bicep manually with PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell#manual-with-powershell).
 1. [SQL Server Management Studio](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.9.1 or later is recommended.

 ## Setup